AlexToop/www-alextoop-com/cdk/README.md

 NOTE: This will also add a webhook to the GitHub repo (accessible in the repo settings) that will NOT be cleared by cdk destroy.

 NOTE2: If you've not got the domain registered in AWS, you WILL have to verify domain ownership in the console.
+Once this is done, setup an ALIAS record to the amplify url.